 Query a chat model

-In this article, you learn how to write query requests for foundation models that are optimized for chat tasks and send them to your model serving endpoint.
+In this article, you learn how to write query requests for foundation models that are optimized for chat and general purpose tasks and served by Unity AI Gateway.

 The examples in this article apply to querying foundation models that are made available using either: